 Trenton, NJ 08695-0245

-In your application, you must state why you do not feel that you should pay your entire state tax debt, the amount of money that you can pay in a lump sum toward your tax debt, as well as the source of those funds.
+In your application, you must state why you do not feel that you should pay your entire state taxes owed, the amount of money that you can pay in a lump sum toward your taxes owed, as well as the source of those funds.

 Office of the Taxpayer Advocate

 The Office of the Taxpayer Advocate offers independent review of state tax problems that taxpayers have been unable to resolve through normal procedures or who are facing an undue hardship as a result of the Division of Taxation’s action or decision.
 However, you must try to resolve your state tax problem or concern on your own through the Division of Taxation before the Office of Taxpayer Advocate will consider helping you with your case.

 You can contact the Office of the Taxpayer Advocate by completing Form NJ-OTA-911, Request for Assistance from the Office of the Taxpayer Advocate, and submitting it as follows:

 By mail: State of New Jersey, Division of Taxation, Office of the Taxpayer Advocate

 By fax: (609) 984-5147

 In person at Regional Information Centers between 8:30 a.m. and 4:30 p.m., Monday – Friday: